FRWebDev2023/ProjectTwoTemplate/README.md

 # Problem Set 02

-This repository contains practice exercises for the _Client-Side Web Development_ course at the UW iSchool.

 To complete this problem set, follow the instructions in the `README.md` file for each problem.

 ## Checking Your Work